MMV-Lab/MMV-RegionSeg/README.md

 #### Flood

-Click **"Flood"** to perform segmentation using
+Click **Flood** to perform segmentation using `skimage.segmentation.flood`.
-`skimage.segmentation.flood(...)`.
 This identifies neighboring voxels within the tolerance range and saves them to a new **label layer**.

-You can repeat this process for other classes by selecting new seed points.
-Each class will have its own label layer.
+You can repeat this for additional classes by selecting new seed points.
+Each class receives its own label layer.

 #### Growth

-Click **"Growth"** to visualize the segmentation **step by step**.
+Click **Growth** to visualize the segmentation **step by step**.
-This simulates the growth of a region, similar to a cell colony expanding in a Petri dish.
+This simulates the growth of a region, similar to the expansion of a cell colony in a Petri dish.

 ---

 ### Resetting for New Segmentation

-After a label layer is created for a class, the **points layer is removed**, allowing you to define new seed points without affecting the existing segmentation results.
+After a label layer is created, the **points layer is removed**, allowing you to define new seed points without affecting the existing segmentation results.

 ---

 ## Contributing

+Contributions are welcome!

-Contributions are very welcome.
-Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.
+Tests can be run with [tox]; please ensure that coverage does not decrease before submiting a pull request.

 ## License